 9th Nov 2021 | Information

 The IELTS Writing section can be one of the most challenging parts of the whole test.
 It is important to understand that part one of the Writing section is different for the different versions of the test (Academic & General Training).
-Read these top tips for the IELTS Academic Writing section (part one) so that you know what to expect on test day and give yourself the best possible chance to get the level you need for your academic goals.
+Read these top tips for the IELTS Academic Writing task 1 so that you know what to expect on test day and give yourself the best possible chance to get the level you need for your academic goals.

 In part one of IELTS Academic Writing section, you are given one task to do.
 There are three possible task types: